robertlugg/easygui/sphinx/tutorial.rst

 How to show an image in a buttonbox
 -----------------------------------
 When you invoke the buttonbox function (or other functions that display a button box, such as msgbox, indexbox, ynbox, etc.), you can specify the keyword argument image=xxx where xxx is the filename of an image.
 The file can be .gif.
-Usually, you can use other images such as .png.
+Usually, you can use other image formats such as .png.

 .. note::
   The types of files supported depends on how you installed python.
 If other formats don't work, you may need to install the PIL library.